The Perfect One Week in Jordan Itinerary for First-Timers

 Jordan is a true dream destination and one of the most diverse places I’ve ever visited.
-You can see lush green mountains, visit archeological sites, float in the sea and explore the desert, all within the same country!
+You can see lush green mountains, visit archeological sites, float in the sea, and explore the desert, all within the same country!
 Are you excited yet?
 Here’s the perfect itinerary for spending one week in Jordan!

-If this will be your first time in Jordan I recommend reading my Ultimate Jordan Travel Guide first.
+If this will be your first time in Jordan I recommend reading my ultimate Jordan travel guide first.
 In this post, you can find all the basic information you need to know before visiting Jordan!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-How to Spend One Week in Jordan
+Overview of Your One Week in Jordan

-Jordan is not a huge country, so spending one week in Jordan is the perfect amount of time to discover all the main sites.
 If you are short on time you can squeeze everything into 4 days by skipping Aqaba and shortening some of the programs.
 However, if you don’t want to rush through the whole country, I would strongly recommend having one full week!

 We arrived in Amman directly from Budapest and since we had our return flight from Amman as well, we did a circle road trip through Jordan on the following route: Amman – Petra – Aqaba – Wadi Rum – the Dead Sea – Jerash – Amman.